Vanishing Polyakov Loop for QCD with Twelve Massless Quarks: Introduction

 Quantum Chromodynamics (QCD) is notorious for being a quantum field theory that is difficult to solve on large length scales, and complete analytic solutions are only known in lower dimensions without fermions, see e.g. Ref.~\cite{Gross:1980he}.
 Unlike at short length-scales, where perturbative approaches have proven tremendously successful (see e.g. \cite{Gross:1973id,Politzer:1973fx,Kapusta:1979fh,vanRitbergen:1997va,Brambilla:1999xf,Bauer:2000yr,Kajantie:2002wa,Moch:2004pa,Laine:2006ns,Kurkela:2009gj,Gorda:2018gpy,Fernandez:2021jfr}), knowledge about the infrared behavior of QCD comes mostly from numerical approaches, mainly lattice QCD \cite{Wilson:1974sk,deForcrand:2002hgr,HPQCD:2003rsu,Kaczmarek:2005ui,Aoki:2006we,BMW:2008jgk,NPLQCD:2012mex,Borsanyi:2013bia,HotQCD:2014kol,deForcrand:2014tha,Borsanyi:2020mff}, as well as models for individual aspects of QCD that are too numerous to mention.

+Widely explored and successful approaches to the non-perturbative structure of QCD broadly fall into two categories: studies of supersymmetric (SUSY) QCD \cite{Intriligator:1995au} and QCD with extra heavy matter \cite{Unsal:2007jx,Poppitz:2009uq,Cherman:2016hcd}.
+The SUSY case involves extra (colored) scalar fields which together with known SUSY dualities can be used to set up a derivation of confinement that is within a weak-coupling regime.
+In the case of extra heavy matter, one adds at least one additional heavy adjoint fermion to QCD, and then compactifies the theory on a circle with appropriate boundary conditions, leading to a confining theory through a controlled semi-classical expansion.

-In our opinion, what is missing in current QCD literature is a (potentially approximate) solution to continuum QCD that captures the main qualitative features such as confinement in the IR and asymptotic freedom in the UV, without adding extra assumptions or other ingredients.
-This motivates our present work.
+By contrast, the motivation for our work is provided by the search of a (potentially approximate) solution to continuum QCD that captures the main qualitative features such as confinement in the IR and asymptotic freedom in the UV, without adding extra assumptions or other ingredients\footnote{As will become clear in the main text, in this work we will need to ``bend'' our goal by adding additional fundamental fermion species beyond those present in physical real-world QCD.}

 A priori, it is not clear that such a solution exists at all.
 However, if such a solution does exist, it cannot be based on a perturbative weak-coupling expansion, because QCD becomes strongly coupled towards long length scales.
 So the putative solution must arise from non-perturbative methods.